digitalbiblesociety/dbp-reader/README.md

 ## Contributing

-- If You are looking to get started contributing and are trying to understand how it all works start with app.js in the pages folder.
-You can follow the flow of data downwards.
+- If You are looking to contribute or just want to understand how it all works you should start with app.js in the pages folder.
+You can follow everything down from there.
-- The only globals used are `window`, `document`, Google Api `gapi`, Facebook api `FB`;
+- The only globals used are `window`, `document`, Google Api `gapi` and `auth2`, Facebook api `FB`;
   all other modules, functions, and components are be imported at the start of each file.